International Student Homestay Program

 Create lifelong connections across cultures

-Homestay placements begin no earlier than the weekend before International New Student Orientation or the Intensive English Program testing starts.
+Homestay placements begin no earlier than the weekend before International New Student Orientation or the Intensive English Program testing in October and March.

 How to Apply

-International students are encouraged to apply at least 60 days before their program starts.
+International student applications are due no later than 60 days before your arrival in the U.S. Late applications will be considered based on availability.
 Learn more about how to request a homestay placement.

 Host family applications are accepted on a rolling basis.
 Our highest numbers of requests for homestays are during the fall (August) and spring (January) semesters.
 Learn more about how to apply to be a host.